This orange marmade in the instant pot is brought to you by T-Fal Mandoline Slicer. My opinions and love of jams and jellies remain my own.

 We now have four pints and a large Tupperware container of Orange Marmalade Instant Pot that I made in about an hour.

 I remember my grandmother standing over the stove.

 Her wooden spoon stirring the pot of thinly sliced oranges.

 The aroma filling the house as she boiled them down until their skin was soft.

-The sun would glide across the sky and by dusk, she’d be pouring the last of the orange, sticky, jam into Mason jars.
+The sun would glide across the sky and by dusk, she’d be pouring the last of the orange, sticky, orange jam recipes into Mason jars.

 I’m fortunate to have those memories.

 My kiddos will only know that Orange Marmalade in the Instant Pot magically happens in less than an hour.